← All posts

 tool_2 (Grep) <- paired with Read's output "def fib(n): ..."

 The model then reasons over a mixed-up result and the whole session drifts from there.
-Pair by id instead, and the order within the result list is merely display order — correctness is carried entirely by the id.
+Once pairing is by id, the order within the result list is merely display order, and correctness is carried entirely by the id.

-Precisely because of this, JollySammy can happily adopt a “whoever finishes first is served first” policy: inside a parallel batch he waits on the first completion, and the result collector explicitly allows a tool that sits later in the list but finished earlier to emerge ahead of the sibling tools still running (its siblings: the other tool calls dispatched together from the same assistant message, running side by side in the same concurrent batch).
+So JollySammy adopts a whoever finishes first is served first policy.
+Inside a parallel batch he waits on the first completion, and the result collector explicitly allows a tool that sits later in the list but finished earlier to emerge ahead of the sibling tools still running (its siblings: the other tool calls dispatched together from the same assistant message, running side by side in the same concurrent batch).
 The quick Grep needn’t wait on the slow WebFetch.
-Ordering across a serial boundary, though, is a hard guarantee: one executing unsafe tool blocks both the start of new tools and the emission of later results.
+Ordering across a serial boundary is a hard guarantee, though.
+One executing unsafe tool blocks both the start of new tools and the emission of later results.

-This kind of “must hold true no matter which path the program takes” rule is what engineering calls an invariant.
-Pairing completeness is the most important invariant in this whole topic.
+A rule that must hold true no matter which path the program takes is what engineering calls an invariant.
+Pairing completeness is exactly such a rule.

-The trouble is there are so many abnormal paths: the model errors out, the user interrupts, a tool gets cancelled — any one of them can leave some tool_use without a real result.
-One approach is to fill the hole with a fake one: a routine called make_missing_tool_results — it collects the ids of the results that do exist, then synthesizes an is_error=True result for every gap — is invoked on each of the abnormal paths: the model-error path, the interrupted-mid-stream path, and a final sweep after all tools have drained.
-Sibling tools cancelled because one of them died, or tools killed by a user interrupt, likewise leave behind a synthesized error result.
+The trouble is there are so many abnormal paths.
+The model errors out, the user interrupts, a tool gets cancelled, and any one of them can leave some tool_use without a real result.
+One approach is to fill the hole with a fake one.
+A routine called make_missing_tool_results collects the ids of the results that do exist, then synthesizes an is_error=True result for every gap.
+It runs on every abnormal path: the model-error path, the interrupted-mid-stream path, and a final sweep after all tools have drained.
+Sibling tools cancelled because one of them died, and tools killed by a user interrupt, likewise leave behind a synthesized error result.

-In building a real harness there’s a subtler kind of disorder: two parallel tools both mutating the shared session context at the same time, clobbering each other.
+In building a real harness there’s a subtler kind of disorder, two parallel tools both mutating the shared session context at the same time and clobbering each other.

-A decent harness’s fix is to not let tools mutate it directly at all.
+One clean fix is to keep tools from mutating it directly at all.
 A tool that wants to change the context returns a ContextModifier object, and the orchestrator picks the moment to apply it.
-Serial tools’ modifications are applied immediately; parallel tools’ modifications are deferred until their result is emitted, and applied one after another, in emission order, on the orchestrator’s single-threaded event loop.
-The “simultaneous write” between parallel tools is thereby eliminated — every side effect ends up queued on one thread.
+Serial tools’ modifications are applied immediately.
+Parallel tools’ modifications are deferred until their result is emitted, and applied one after another, in emission order, on the orchestrator’s single-threaded event loop.
+The simultaneous write between parallel tools is thereby eliminated, and every side effect ends up queued on one thread.

 Once a turn ends, the next turn’s history is stitched together in a fixed order: